gbossert/pylstar/README.md

 **Warning : This implementation is only intented for testing purposes : Work in Progress.**

 ## About  LSTAR
-The LSTAR Grammatical inference algorithm is intented to infer the automata that describes a targeted determinist reactive systems if a Minimally Adequate Teacher (MAT) exists for it.
-As stated by G. Holzman in its reference book, a MAT is "an Oracle that give answers to membership queries and strong equivalence queries.".
+The LSTAR Grammatical inference algorithm can be use to infer the automata that best describes a targeted determinist reactive systems if a Minimally Adequate Teacher (MAT) exists for it.
+As stated by G. Holzman in its reference book, a MAT is "an Oracle that give answers to membership queries and strong equivalence queries".

-The general idea of the algorithm :
+**The general idea of the algorithm** :
 1. create an observation table with the list of input messages accepted by the target.
 2. while the observation table is not closed and complete do :
   1. stimulate the target with crafted input requests.